Skip to main content

 Portobello Mushrooms

-Now, for Portobello mushrooms.
-These are big steaky mushrooms and I love serving them as burgers.
-But first, to prepare them, remove the stem much like the shiitake mushrooms.
-I also like to remove the gills even though some folks don’t.
-I use a spoon to simply scrape the gills right out.
-I then coat the Portobello mushrooms in a little olive oil, salt and pepper, and sear them up on a grill or griddle pan.
-Once they become nice and tender and have a few grill marks, they can be served in place of a burger patty with lettuce, tomato, onion and a little bit of mayonnaise.
+These are big steak-like mushrooms that make a great substitute for beef burger patties.
+To prepare them, remove the stem much like the shiitake mushrooms.
+Then, use a spoon to scrape out the gills.
+Coat the mushrooms in a little olive oil, salt and pepper, then sear them on a grill or griddle pan.
+Once they become tender and have a few grill marks, they can be served in place of a burger patty with lettuce, tomato, onion and a little mayonnaise.

 Oyster Mushroom Steak